unified-ban/Docs/docs/non-latin.md

 ## Permissions

-All administrators in your group and unified/ban operators can configurate this command.
+All administrators in your group and unified/ban operators can configurate this filter.

 ## Examples